MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ### Sign in to Compliance Score

-- Go to the [Microsoft Compliance Center](https://compliance.microsoft.com/) and **sign in** with your Microsoft 365 global administrator account.
+1. Go to the [Microsoft Compliance Center](https://compliance.microsoft.com/) and **sign in** with your Microsoft 365 global admin account.
-- Select **Compliance Score** on the left-hand navigation.
+2. Select **Compliance Score** on the left-hand navigation.
 You should then see your [Compliance Score dashboard with your score](#understanding-the-compliance-score-dashboard)).

 ### Set user permissions